mulderp/mulderp.github.com/_posts/2014-05-20-layouts-with-backbone.md

 Recently, Ryan Eastridge of [FormidableLabs](http://formidablelabs.com/) published a minimalistic version for combining Backbone and Handlebars.
 The result is [Handlebones](https://github.com/FormidableLabs/handlebones#helpers).

-With this, you can re-attach event listeners on subviews, after the "ready" event from the parent view.
-This is basically a combination of the "setDelegate" idea from the beginning together with the view helpers.
+With this, you can re-attach event listeners on subviews, after the parent view triggers the "ready" event.
+Arranging multiple views with Handlebones and attaching sub-view rendering to the "ready" event, is basically a variation of the "setDelegate" idea from the beginning.

 For example, if you have a LayoutView, you could listen for the "ready" event as follows: